HMT Empire Windrush: Final years

 In May 1949, Empire Windrush was en route from Gibraltar to Port Said when fire broke out aboard.
 Four ships were put on standby to assist if she had to be abandoned.
 The passengers were placed in the lifeboats, but the boats were not launched, and the ship was subsequently towed back to Gibraltar.

 In February 1950, Empire Windrush repatriated the last British troops stationed in Greece, embarking the First Battalion of the Bedfordshire and Hertfordshire Regiment at Thessaloniki on 5 February, and other troops and their families at Piraeus.
 British troops had been in Greece since 1944, fighting for the Kingdom of Greece in the Greek Civil War.

 On 7 February 1953, around 200 nmi south of the Nicobar Islands, Empire Windrush sighted a small cargo motor ship, Holchu, adrift with a broken mast.
 Empire Windrush broadcast a general warning by wireless.
 A British cargo steamship, Ranee, responded by changing course to investigate.
 Ranee found no trace of Holchus five crew, and towed the vessel to Colombo.
 Holchu was carrying a cargo of bagged rice and was in good condition apart from her broken mast; the vessel was not short of food, water or fuel.
 A meal was found prepared in the ship's galley.
 The fate of her crew remains unknown, and the incident is cited in several works on Ufology and the Bermuda Triangle.

 In June 1953 Empire Windrush took part in the Fleet review to commemorate the Coronation of Queen Elizabeth II.

 Final voyage and loss

 In February 1954 Empire Windrush left Yokohama for the UK.
 She called at Kure; Hong Kong; Singapore; Colombo; Aden; and Port Said.
 Her passengers included recovering wounded United Nations servicemen from the Korean War, including members of the Duke of Wellington's Regiment who had been wounded at the Third Battle of the Hook in May 1953.

-The voyage was beset by engine breakdowns and other defects, including a fire after the leaving Hong Kong.
+The voyage was beset by engine breakdowns and other defects, including a fire after the leaving of Hong Kong.
 She took ten weeks to reach Port Said, where a party of 50 Royal Marines from 3 Commando Brigade embarked aboard her.

 Aboard were 222 crew and 1,276 passengers, including military personnel, and some women and children who were dependents of some of the military personnel.
 Certified to carry 1,541 people, the ship was almost completely full, with 1,498 people aboard.